 Continuous Emissions Monitoring System (CEMS)

-Industrial production in India accounts for a large amount of the air pollution that affects both citizens and environment.
-TCD is working with the Gujarat Pollution Control Board, the state agency responsible for environmental protection and emission regulations, to better understand the effects of monitoring of these emissions as they relate to industry and regulatory behavior.
-Thus far TCD EPIC researchers have conducted sampling of air pollution in around 350 Industrial units in Surat, Gujarat.
+Industrial production in India accounts for a large amount of air pollution that affects both citizens and environment.
+TCD is working with the Gujarat Pollution Control Board, the state agency responsible for environmental protection and emission regulations, to better understand the effects of monitoring emissions as they relate to industry and regulatory behavior.
+Thus far, TCD EPIC researchers have conducted sampling of air pollution in around 350 industrial units in Surat, Gujarat.

 Transparency and Environmental Regulation

-TCD has partnered with the Maharashtra Pollution Control Board (GPCB), the state agency responsible for environmental protection and emission regulations, to examine the effects of public information disclosure as a method of increasing the effectiveness of environmental regulation and decreasing industrial emissions.
-TCD EPIC researchers launched the start rating of an initial tranche of 100 large Industries, a figure that will rise gradually to 450 in the coming months.
-A total of 900 Units will ultimately be included
+TCD has partnered with the Maharashtra Pollution Control Board (MPCB), the state agency responsible for environmental protection and emission regulations, to examine the effects of public information disclosure as a method of increasing the effectiveness of environmental regulation and decreasing industrial emissions.
+TCD EPIC researchers launched star rating of an initial tranche of 100 large Industries, a figure that will rise gradually to 450 in the coming months.
+A total of 900 units will ultimately be included

 Decentralized Solar in Bihar

-Access to electricity is a critical and often lacking resource in rural India, and solar power is uniquely suited to addressing this problem.
-The TCD has partnered with Husk Power Systems, an India-based startup, to research two aspects of the solar-rural relationship: 1) the demand and willingness-to-pay for solar power among citizens and 2) welfare benefits of this solar power for rural households that adopt it.
+Electricity is a crucial and often lacking resource in rural India, and solar power is uniquely suited to address this problem.
+The TCD has partnered with Husk Power Systems, an India-based startup, to research two aspects of solar-rural relationship: 1) the demand and willingness-to-pay for solar power among citizens and 2) welfare benefits of this solar power for rural households that adopt it.
 Particular attention will be paid to educational and productivity-based outcomes.
 The study provides critical insights into determinants of consumer demands for micro-grids and the nature of competing options available to them.
-Over the course of implementation, households in 67 villages have obtained a microgrid connection.
+Over the course of implementation, households in 67 villages have obtained a micro-grid connection.

 Lighting up Bihar

-Bihar is facing huge challenges surrounding their lack of electricity, so they are seeking to implement reforms that will improve both their revenue collection and electricity distribution.
+Bihar is facing huge challenges surrounding their lack of electricity.
+The state is seeking to implement reforms that will improve both electricity distribution and revenue collection.
 TCD will study how the innovative supply scheme known as the Revenue-Linked Supply Scheme (RLSS), which ties the amount of electricity supplied to consumers to the groups’ overall performance in making payments for the electricity, can address this challenge.
-With an aim to increase the revenue of the distribution utilities in Bihar, TCD EPIC is conducting three different randomized controlled trials and positively impacting close to 84 million people of the state.
+With an aim at increasing the revenue of distribution utilities in Bihar, TCD-EPIC is conducting three different randomized controlled trials and positively impacting close to 84 million people of the state.

 Energy Partnership with NITI Aayog

-Improving efficiencies in electricity distribution is essential to building on India’s energy infrastructure.
-TCD-EPIC is working with NITI Aayog, a government think tank that works to provide innovative policy ideas for improving India, to research gaps and inefficiencies in state distribution systems and work to improve them.
+Improving efficiencies in electricity distribution is essential to build on India’s energy infrastructure.
+TCD-EPIC is working with NITI Aayog, a government think tank that provides innovative policy ideas for improving India, identifies research gaps and inefficiencies in state distribution systems and works on improving them.

 Energy and Environment Partnership with Government of OdishA